What affects cost planning for moves in Leeds

 Typical move price patterns in Leeds

-Because labour time drives cost, moves scale with how long loading, travel, and unloading take.
-Two similar-looking moves can diverge in price when access, internal layout, and timing differ.
+Because labour time drives cost, prices tend to scale with how long loading, travel and unloading actually take.
+Two jobs with similar volume can end very differently once parking, stairs, access controls and timing are factored in.

 Move typeTypical time rangeWhat affects duration